Company officers

 Regulation of the Board of Directors

-On 15 February 2022, consistent with the Corporate Governance Code, the Board of Directors of IREN S.p.A. approved the Regulations for the Operations and for the Management of the Information of the same body.
+On 15 February 2022, the Board of Directors of IREN S.p.A. in office at the time approved the Regulations for the Operation and Management of Disclosure of the same body.

 In particular, the Regulations identify the deadlines for the prior submission of the necessary information, ensuring that confidentiality issues are properly managed without affecting the timeliness and completeness of the flow of information, with the aim of enabling the Directors to act and deliberate in an informed manner.